 Applicants who are not able to meet the English language proficiency are encouraged to consider the Master's Accelerator Program (MAP) at American University.
+Currently, the MA in Game Design is the only program that transitions from the MAP program.
 While in MAP, students may earn up to 9 credits towards their graduate degree.

 - Interview via Skype.
 After your file is complete (application form has been submitted along with all supporting documents and the $55 application fee paid), you will be invited to complete an interview with the School of Communication Graduate Admissions office via Skype.